Will Gaming Peak?

 LETS FINISH WITH SOME MATHEMATICS. (what..?)
 If tonight there are 50 people with me buying the game tonight we will collectively spend around £/$2,700.
 Now!
 If we all went to see “Hardcore Henry” at midnight and we hid snacks in our coats, we would spend around £/$400.
 See my point?
 But we may love Hardcore Henry so much we’ll go twice!
 But more than likely we won’t – we’ll save our money for the Dark Souls 3 DLC.

 Not all games contain microtransactions.
-And, if you want to do this, and you’re happy to, more power to you.
-I do not mean to sound old and cynical, I’m also not saying we all should start a revolution, myself personally just can’t comply anymore.
-Now if this means I run the risk of not having a new coloured gun in Call of Duty, or a simpler way to get a new player on Fifa, etc, so be it.
+And, if you want to pay for them, and you’re happy to, more power to you.
+I do not mean to sound that vitriolic , I’m also not saying we all should start a revolution and boycott games that contain them, I, personally just won’t comply anymore.
+Now if this means I run the risk of not having a fancy coloured gun in Call of Duty, or an easier way to show off a new player on FIFA, etc, so be it.

-I understand we are now in a digital age. (who needs manuals right?) and I do look forward to certain DLC, for example I gave my money for The Witcher 3 and Bloodborne’s DLC because it seemed worth it, they weren’t pulling the wool over my eyes.
-These are fully fleshed out content.
-Microtransactions (hopefully) have no place here.
-Practically all big releases are coming out with a season pass as an optional purchase with the game, a lot of gamers have FOMO (fear of missing out) so will blindly pay the extra £/$20 (sometimes a lot more) for the season pass in the hope it will be worth it.
-Most of the time I felt cheated for paying extra for something that should have already been in the game.
+I’m not completely against certain additional content, as long as it is done in the right way.
+We are now in a digital age. (who wants manuals anyway right?)
+I do look forward to certain DLC, I happily gave my money for The Witcher 3 and Dark Souls DLC because it seemed worth it, they weren’t pulling the wool over my eyes.
+Although, both of these games do not contain microtransactions, they are fully fleshed out content.
+Microtransactions had no place there.
+Practically all AAA releases are coming out with a season pass as an optional purchase with the game.
+A lot of gamers understand FOMO (fear of missing out) so will blindly pay the extra £/$40+ for the season pass in the hope it will be worth it.
+Most of the time I feel cheated for paying extra for something that should have already been in the game.

 Are these companies not making enough profits?
 Are they worried their game will fade away, and the DLC is being used as an expensive throwback?
-Or is it just a business ploy to keep a trickle of cash flowing into their pockets all year round.
+Or is it just a business ploy to keep a trickle of cash flowing into their pockets years after the games initial release.
 The point is, we comply, is this the new norm?
-We dont use cheat codes anymore – we simply pay for them.
-And yes, things could be a lot worse, and this is indeed an exciting time for gaming technology, and as time and technology advances, there should not be any room for exploitation.
+We don’t use cheat codes anymore – we simply pay for them.
+And yes, things could be a lot worse.
+We live in an exciting period of gaming, and as time and technology advances, there should not be any room for exploitation.

 I remember trading in games at the local shop when I was younger, usually about 4-5 of my own for one of theirs, this was almost a right of passage throughout my teenage years.
 My pocket money wouldn’t stretch too far so I used to spend at least an hour carefully choosing the one new game I would be bringing back home with me whilst my over-played trade-ins sat on the counter like worn socks looking at me.
 Generally I would be disappointed with my selection (the internet was still taking baby steps towards the powerhouse it is today so any web surfing research was out of the window) but there are a few games, throughout the years that have stayed with me.